alnvdl/fstringen/README.md

 **Quotes in fstringstars strings**

-Just as you can't have a triple-quoted string like this in Python:
+Just as you can't have a triple-quoted string that starts or ends with quotes in Python:

     my_str = """"a""""